You have to say no to bullies early on –

 Strong healthy boundaries are part of who you are rather than something you put around yourself.
 Ideally, they respond appropriately without your having to remember what to say, what to think or what to do.

-Sometimes though, normally strong and healthy boundaries can be compromised by some difficult life event – bereavement, a build of stresses, some kind of shock – and you may find yourself drawn into a bullying relationship because your attention was temporarily elsewhere.
+Sometimes though, normally strong and healthy boundaries can be compromised by some difficult life event – bereavement, a build up of stresses, some kind of shock – and you may find yourself drawn into a bullying relationship because your attention was temporarily elsewhere.

 Bullies usually put out feelers to test how far they can go with you.
 Once, twice, three times.
 This is when to make a stand.
 Try to respond in a way which keeps you in control of the situation.
 The aim is to deflect their behaviour and maintain your own perceptions and goals.